 Legal complaint filed

 AG!SSONS had formulated a 15-page legal complaint in December 2022, which was filed with the Constitutional Court of the Canton of Vaud.
-The organisation demands that the Vaudois Constitutional Court annul the invalidity decision of the Vaudois State Council and order the State Council to issue a new decision validating the initiative both in form and content.
+The organisation demanded that the Vaudois Constitutional Court annul the invalidity decision of the Vaudois State Council and order the State Council to issue a new decision validating the initiative both in form and content.